raspberrypilearning/sound-meter/en/step_3.md

 title: For micro:bit V1
 ---

-This maximum should work for light levels, too!
+This maximum value works for light levels, too!

 --- /collapse ---